dpino/Worker/API.md

 ### `w.onmessage = function (ev) ...`

 Install an event handler on the worker `w`, which will be invoked when a message is received from that worker.
-The data of the message is in `ev.data`, in order to be compatible with the browsers.
+The data of the message is in `ev.data`, in order to be compatible with browsers.
 There are no other fields in `ev` at this time.

 ### `w.terminate()`